ScottLogic/blog/_posts/2015-07-31-what-makes-a-good-cms.md

 title: What Makes a Good CMS?
 date: 2015-07-31 00:00:00 Z
 categories:
-- isullivan
 - Tech
 author: isullivan
 layout: default_post
 summary: Code quality is important in large systems and web sites are no exception.
 This post shows how Umbraco enables developers to write clean and maintainable code.
 disqus-id: "/2015/07/31/what-makes-a-good-cms.html"
 ---